OfferZen-Community/iot_robots-pub_sub_via_aws_dashboard/readme.md

 ### Step 5: Publish a message to the `makersPrep` topic.

   **Message format:** a JSON object with attributes `"name"` as your full name, `"completed_prep"` as `true`, and an optional `"message"` string containing text of your choice.
+This will publish a message to the `makersPrep` channel.

   <img src="images/aws_iot_publish.png" alt="images/aws_iot_publish.png" width=650 />

 ### Step 6: Check Slack!

-If your message is successfully published and formatted correctly with the required data, **Maker Bot** on Slack will post to your team channel! 🤖🌈
+If your message publishes sucessfuly with the required data, **Maker Bot** on Slack will post to your team channel! 🤖🌈 If you don't see anything in S

 ### Stuck?